brianseg014/domainpy/README.md

     pet_store_name: PetStoreName
 ```

-### Aggregate
+### Domain Entity

-`Aggregate` is an encapsulation of domain objects (`entities` and
-`value objects`) which should be stored atomically.
-It's also known as
-transactional boundry (all within should be save or none).
-Eventual
-consistency between aggregates (intances and types).

-An `Aggregate` is represented by an `Aggregate Root`, which is a
-`Domain Entity` that holds the mutating commands for the whole aggregate.
-The identity for this `Aggregate Root` must be unique within the whole
-bounded context, even when other inner `Domain Entities` only should
-be unique within the `Aggregate`.
-All inter-aggregate references are
-by identity of the `Aggregate Root`, even though it's okay to pass
-any object within the lifetime of a single method if required, but
-make sure only IDs relevant when store.

-**Domain Entity** is the absctraction of something that changes in
+`Domain Entity` is the absctraction of something that changes in
 time and are distinguishable by its identity.
 The identity is stable
 along within the lifecycle and unique within an aggregate.
 Beside
 identity, all of its attributes are mutable.
 This domain objects are
-composed by other `entities` or `value objects`.
+composed by other `domain entities` or `value objects`.

 The identity of a `Domain Entity` should be factless, trying to
 avoid natural IDs.
+Also, a `Domain Entity`is a concept that belongs
+to the `Ubiquitous Language`.

 You should distinguish between creation and instantiation.
 You
 should try to have semantic constructors.
 The construction of this
 domain objects usually happens once.

-This example does not contains one.
+`Aggregate` is an encapsulation of domain objects (`domain entities` and
+`value objects`) which should be stored atomically.
+It's also known as
+transactional boundry (all within should be save or none).
+Eventual
+consistency between aggregates (intances and types).

+An `Aggregate` is represented by an `Aggregate Root`, which is a
+`Domain Entity` that holds the mutating commands for the whole `Aggregate`.
+The identity for this `Aggregate Root` must be unique within the whole
+bounded context, even when other inner `Domain Entities` only should
+be unique within the `Aggregate`.
+All inter-aggregate references are
+by identity of the `Aggregate Root`, even though it's okay to pass
+any object within the lifetime of a single method if required, but
+make sure only IDs are relevant when storing.

 ```python
 from domainpy.domain.model import AggregateRoot, mutator